tjd1234/cmpt120fall2022/lectures/lecture19/lecture19notes.md

 # Lecture 19 Notes

-Strings are one of the most important and useful *data structures* in Python.
+A **data structure** is an organized collection of data.
+Python has three main built-in data strucrures that we will see in this course:

+- *Strings*, which are ordered sequences of characters.
+- *Lists*, which are ordered sequences of any values.
+- *Dictionaries*, which let you find a value using a key value associated with it.
+For example, you could make a dictionary where you can find the name of a student given their SFU ID number.

-They are well-designed and provide a lot of useful built-in features that make Python a good language for string processing.
+In the next few lecrures, we'll look at **strings**, a very useful and important data structure.
+Python has great built-in support for strings, and so is a good language to use for string processing.

-Almost all programs use strings at least a little, and many use them quite a lot.
-For example, in web programming web pages are often giant strings of text.
+Almost all programs use strings, at least a little.
+Many use them quite a lot.
+For example, web pages are often giant strings of text, and so web programming relies heavily on strings.

 ## String Basics